7kt-swe/7ktTube/README.md

 Sadly many of us do, and want the old layout back, me included.
 That's why I've spent countless hours since 2019 on this project which is for everyone to use and also completely free.

-# A browser extension is required use this script
+# Required to run:
+Violentmonkey (recommended)
+or
-Use Violentmonkey or Tampermonkey
+Tampermonkey

 # Supported browsers:
 Chrome / Firefox / Edge / Opera / Brave